bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 - **tpope/vim-fugitive**: This is an incredible plugin for integrating git into your Vim editing.
 The main feature I use from it is the interactive blames, where for any line of code I can reblame at the parent commit and see when changes happened.
 - **mbbill/undotree**: Vim has a powerful concept of the undo tree built in which lets you navgiate through the history of undos of any file.
 This plugin gives a nice UI to interface with that feature which is difficult to navigate on its own.
 - **folke/which-key.nvim**: This plugin pops a handy floating window at the bottom of the screen that shows the currently valid keymaps.
 It will update as you press keys in sequence.
 I learned a ton about Neovim through using this initially.

-We also didn't cover some of the default Neovim options that can be changed to improve the experience, but we'll leave that for another post.

 ## This is not the end